Lerner Index

 Measuring market power through price-cost margins — A key metric in antitrust economics

-Market Power Indicator Moderate Power
+Market Power Indicator Competitive

 Lerner Index (L)